ddev/ddev/docs/content/users/install/shell-completion.md

 chmod -R go-w "$(brew --prefix)/share"
 ```

-Otherwise, you can extract the Zsh completions file (`ddev_zsh_completion.sh`) from the tar archive of completion scripts included with each release.
-Read more in the [tar archive of completion scripts for manual deployment](#tar-archive-of-completion-scripts-for-manual-deployment) section.

 ## Bash/Zsh/Fish on Linux

 On Debian and Yum based systems, if you installed DDEV using `apt install ddev`, the `bash`, `zsh`, and `fish` completions should be automatically installed at `/usr/share/bash-completion/completions/ddev`, `/usr/share/zsh/vendor-completions/_ddev` and `/usr/share/fish/completions/ddev.fish` respectively, and the `bash` completions should be automatically installed at `/usr/share/bash-completion/completions/bash`.